jcruz0x/chargen/bookdata/md/wizard.md

 monsters from other planes of existence, glimpses the future, or turns slain foes into zombies.
-Their mightiest spells change one substance into another, call meteors down from the sky, or open portaIs to other worlds.
+Their mightiest spells change one substance into another, call meteors down from the sky, or open portals to other worlds.

 Wizards' lives are seldom mundane, The closest a wizard is likely to come to an ordinary life is working